Mashhad of Sayyida Ruqayya: Context and construction

-Sayyida Ruqayyah was a daughter of Ali ibn Abi Talib, her mother being one of the wives of Ali (who also married Muhammad's daughter Fatimah).
+Sayyida Ruqayya was a daughter of Ali ibn Abi Talib, her mother being one of the wives of Ali (who also married Muhammad's daughter Fatimah).
 Along with Sayyida Nafisah, who is buried in a nearby mosque, she is considered to be a patron saint of Cairo.
 Nonetheless, it is not clear that Sayyida Ruqayya ever came to Egypt or that she is actually buried here.
 One tradition holds that she came to Egypt with Sayyida Zaynab (also buried in an important shrine in Cairo, at the Sayyida Zaynab Mosque), just as inscriptions on the cenotaph inside this mausoleum claim that it is her tomb.
 However, other traditions acknowledge Damascus as her place of burial, and see this mausoleum as a mashhad ru'ya, a "visual memorial".